WoodWing/pla-articleshape-extractor/ArticleShapeExtractor/README.md

    1. Select menu `Window > Utilities > Scripts` to display the `Scripts` panel.
    2. Right-click either the `Application` or `User` item and select the `Reveal in Finder` item from the context menu.
 3. Copy the [ArticleShapeExtractor](ArticleShapeExtractor) folder to the `Scripts/Scripts Panel` folder.
-4. Copy the files from [Startup Scripts](<Startup Scripts>) to the `Scripts/startup scripts` folder.
-5. Restart InDesign.
-   * The `WoodWing Studio` menu should now list an additional menu item, named `Extract article shapes`.

 # Configure keyboard shortcuts
 In InDesign, configure shortcut keys to the installed scripts: